Cabinet of Canada: Selection and structure

 The governor general appoints to the Cabinet persons chosen by the prime minister—John A. Macdonald once half-jokingly listed his occupation as cabinet maker.
 While there are no legal qualifications of the potential ministers, there are a number of conventions that are expected to be followed.
-For instance, there is typically a minister from each province, ministers from visible minority groups, female ministers, and, while the majority of those chosen to serve as ministers of the Crown are members of Parliament, a cabinet sometimes includes a senator, especially as a representative of a province or region where the governing party won few or no ridings.
-Efforts are further made to indulge interest groups that support the incumbent government and the party's internal politics must be appeased, with Cabinet positions sometimes being a reward for loyal party members.
+For instance, there is typically a minister from each province, ministers from visible minority, with disability and Indigenous groups, female ministers, and, while the majority of those chosen to serve as ministers of the Crown are members of Parliament, a cabinet sometimes includes a senator, especially as a representative of a province or region where the governing party won few or no ridings.
+Efforts are further made to indulge interest groups that support the incumbent government and the party's internal politics must be appeased.
 It is not legally necessary for Cabinet members to have a position in parliament although they are almost always selected from the House of Commons.

 As with other Westminster-derived governments, but unlike the United States Cabinet, the size and structure of the Canadian Cabinet is relatively malleable, the slate of Cabinet positions tending to be substantially restructured periodically, the last major period of realignment occurring between 1993 and 1996.
 Throughout the 20th century, cabinets had been expanding in size until the Cabinet chaired by Brian Mulroney, with a population of 40 ministers.
 Mulroney's successor, Kim Campbell, reduced this number and Jean Chrétien eliminated approximately 10 members of the ministry from the Cabinet, so that, by 1994, there were a total of 23 persons in Cabinet.
 Under the chairmanship of Paul Martin, the number increased again to 39, in the vicinity of which it has remained.
 The Trudeau Cabinet comprised 37 ministers in 2021.

 Cabinet itself—or full Cabinet—is further divided into committees.
 The Treasury Board, overseeing the expenditure of the sovereign's state funds within every department, is one of the most important of these.
 The structure of Cabinet fluctuates between and within ministries.
 For example, the Priorities and Planning Committee, often referred to as the inner Cabinet, was the body that set the strategic directions for the government under Stephen Harper, approving key appointments and ratifying committee memberships.
 This committee ceased to exist under Justin Trudeau.
 Other Cabinet committees common across committee structures include operations, social affairs, a committee focused on economic growth, foreign affairs and security, the environment, and energy security.
 Each committee is chaired by a senior minister whose own portfolio may intersect with the mandate of the committee.